-Hope Osborn is a freshman psychology student from Milbank.
+Hope Osborn is a sophomore psychology student from Milbank.
 She has included tips that she has learned from her recent college search.

 Choosing where to go to college is a life-changing decision.
 It is often scary, stressful, and overwhelming.
 After all, there are over 5,300 colleges and universities in America alone.
 How does one narrow it down and find the best place for themselves?
 Here are some things to remember as you set out looking for your dream school.